David Nangle: 2020 federal arrest

 On February 18, 2020, Nangle was arrested by both the FBI and IRS on federal charges alleging that he raided his campaign account to pay for personal expenses and sustain a gambling habit at various casinos around the New England area.
 According to the federal indictment, "NANGLE illicitly used campaign funds to, among other things: (i) pay for personal expenses (ii) defraud his bank lender, and (iii) collect income that he failed to report to the Internal Revenue Service."

 The indictment charged Nangle with 10 counts of wire fraud, four counts of bank fraud, nine counts of making false statements to a bank, and five counts of filing false income tax returns.
 He pleaded not guilty and was released $25,000 bond and ordered to surrender his passport and to refrain from gambling.

 On February 24, 2021, Nangle pleaded guilty to charges of 10 counts of wire fraud, four counts of bank fraud, four counts of making false statements to a bank and five counts of filing false tax returns.
 On September 15, 2021, Nangle was sentenced to 15 months in prison followed by two years of supervised release.
 He was also ordered to pay $33,347 to the IRS and a forfeiture of $15,650.
-He was ordered to report to FMC Devens to serve his sentence before November 1, 2021, where he currently resides.
-Nangle's release date is currently set for November 24, 2022.
+He was ordered to report to FMC Devens to serve his sentence before November 1, 2021.
+Nangle was released from prison in April 2022 and served the remainder of his sentence in community confinement.